Applied Behavior Analysis (ABA) Graduate Certificate Program

 How Long Does It Take to Earn an ABA Certificate?

 It takes approximately 1-2 years to earn a certificate in Applied Behavior Analysis.
-Students complete 31.5 credits of coursework that is delivered online or in a hybrid format depending on which program a student chooses to enroll.
+Students complete 31.5 credits of coursework that is delivered online with full or part time options.

 Drexel University utilizes the quarter academic system.
-Quarters includes ten weeks of classes and one week for final exams/projects.
+Quarters include ten weeks of classes and one week for final exams/projects.

 How To Get An ABA Certificate?
 Admissions Requirements and Documentation

-The Applied Behavior Analysis certificate program prepares students through a challenging course sequence approved by the Association for Behavior Analysis International.
+The Applied Behavior Analysis certificate program prepares students through a challenging course sequence verified by the Association for Behavior Analysis International.
 In order to be admitted, students must meet the following requirements.

 Admissions Criteria

-Students must have a master's degree in a related field to be considered for the certificate program.
+Students must have a master's degree to be considered for the certificate program.
 Students who do not have a master's degree but are still interested in earning the certificate, should consider enrolling in Drexel's MS in Applied Behavior Analysis program.

 Required Documents

-- An essay describing why you're interested in pursuing this program
+• An essay describing why you're interested in the field of ABA and pursuing this program at Drexel

 Who is a Good Candidate for the Certificate in Applied Behavior Analysis?